-!
-The anonymous writer of a Key to the Chronology of the Hindoos, whose opinions are set forth in 2 vols.
-8vo., printed at Cambridge in 1820; undertakes to convince his readers that "the Hindoo dates correspond with the Hebrew texts of our Scriptures, and that they date the Lotos or creation 5,817 years from the present time, which is only six | be read, the Brahmins in this respect differing essentially from the Boodhists.
+† The anonymous writer of a Key to the Chrono-

+logy of the Hindoos, whose opinions are set forth in 2 vols.
+8vo., printed at Cambridge in 1820; undertakes to convince his readers that "the Hindoo dates correspond with the Hebrew texts of our Scriptures, and that they date the Lotos or creation 5,817 years from the present time, which is only six | the ciphers off the numerals.